prakashmadai10/Duplicate-Data-Cleanup-Script-for-Duplicate-Asset-IDs-in-Enterprise-Geodatabases/README.md

 ## ⭐ Benefits

 ✔ Ensures all IDs in the feature class are unique
 ✔ Prevents work order and integration errors
-✔ Avoids conflicts with domain systems (Cityworks, Maximo, UN)
-✔ Enables successful GENERATE_ID attribute rules
+✔ Avoids conflicts with domain systems (Cityworks, Maximo, Utility Network) ✔ Enables successful GENERATE_ID attribute rules
-✔ Fully automated, safe, rollback-capable
+✔ Fully automated, safe, and rollback-capable
 ✔ Ideal for enterprise GIS data governance
----

 ## 📚 Libraries & Tools Used